 - The level of cover you require

 - Your health

 - The perceived risk of your planned activities

 - Whether you have any pre-existing medical conditions

-Cover varies with insurers, but as a general rule once you’re over 50, most insurers will start to increase the cost of your premiums.
+Cover varies with insurers, but as a general rule once you’re over 50, most insurers will start to increase the cost of your premiums as seniors travel insurance does come with new risks.
 You'll often find statements like this in policy documents: